 |Soil Type||Rich, well-draining|

 |Flower Color||Cream, white|

 |Hardiness Zones||6 to 9 (USDA)|

 Watch Now: How to Grow and Care for Heavenly Bamboo

 Heavenly Bamboo Care

 Heavenly bamboo (Nandina domestica) is an ornamental evergreen shrub in the Berberidaceae family.
 It does well when grown in slightly humid, bright conditions and is hardy in USDA zones 6 through 9.
 Heavenly bamboo can survive in temperatures as low as 10 degrees Fahrenheit (or -12 degrees Celsius) but does not survive very long in freezing temperatures.
-Low maintenance and adaptable once established heavenly bamboo is generally pest and disease-free.
+Once established, heavenly bamboo is generally a low-maintenance, pest-, and disease-free plant.
 This tough shrub is commonly used in foundation plantings, informal hedges, shrub borders, and in container gardens.
-You can even bring it inside and grow it as a houseplant if you want - heavenly bamboo does it all.
-Just watch out for the toxic berries!

-Heavenly bamboo has been classified as an invasive species by the United States Department of Agriculture (USDA) in some south-eastern states and is on the Florida Exotic Pest Plant Council’s (FLEPPC) Invasive Plant List.
+Heavenly bamboo has been classified as an invasive species by the United States Department of Agriculture (USDA) in some Southeastern states.
+It's also on the Florida Exotic Pest Plant Council’s (FLEPPC) Invasive Plant List.